Last updated: 20.02.2024

 Copy a price list

-You can create a new price list by copying one similar to the one you want to create, and then making the changes in the copy.
-This is convenient because you get articles and settings instead of having to create them again.
+A new price list can be created by copying one similar to the one that is to be created, and then making the changes in the copy.
+This is good because the price items and settings are included instead of them having to be created again.

 Select the price list you want to copy in the list and click on in the toolbar (or File > Copy).
 Then change the following basic settings on the General tab of the copy: